icq4ever/vsOFCodeTemplate/readme.md

 # openFrameworks empty project template for vscode support msbuild on windows

 this template is include :
-- build/run/update addon tasks for vscode
+- build/run/update addon tasks for vscode on windows
 - launching debug/release app
 - read addon.make and update addon, vs filter update using powershell script